kyamagu/matlab-tcpip/README.md

     TCPServer(@dispatch, 'port', 5000);

-Where, `dispatch` is a user-defined callback that takes a single input argument of a client request and returns a single output sent back to a client.
+Where, `dispatch` is a user-defined callback that takes a single input argument of a client request and returns a single output sent back to the client.

     function response = dispatch(request)
     %DISPATCH Process a TCP/IP request.